xperiments/typescript-serializer/README.md

 console.log( serializedObjectClone ); // outputs a rehydrated User instance
 ```

-## Working with complex structures
+## Working with nested Serializables

 For now we have only serialized a simple Object but we can serialize nested Classes inside other Classes.